andrewheiss/Dissertation/Writing/1_cs_regime_stability/cs_regime_stability.md

 ![Protest events in Egypt and China—raw counts and standardized index](../../Output/figures/1-protests-egypt-china.pdf){#fig:protests-egypt-china}

-As with the general ICRG-based measure of neighbor instability, I calculated the distance-weighted average for protests, since reverberations of protests can be felt further off.
+As with the general ICRG-based measure of neighbor instability, I calculated the distance-weighted average for protests, since the reverberations of protests can be felt further off.
 Whereas a regime observing a faraway *coup* will not likely worry as much about contagion, the costs of participating in *popular protests* are generally lower than outright revolution and media coverage of foreign protests is more readily available, thus increasing the likelihood that dissidents will protest against the government.

 ### International shaming